 For less money, the Razer BlackShark V2 Pro (2020) ($119 at Amazon) is worth consideration.
 While less feature-rich than the newer model, this headset provides a 3.5mm jack for wired connectivity and Xbox gamers.
 Those wanting to ditch the wires can enjoy wireless connectivity, and the headset should last over 24 hours on a single charge.
 The BlackShark V2 Pro (2020) features significantly improved microphone quality better suited for deeper voices than its predecessor.
 The bass response is also accentuated, wearing a more desirable consumer frequency curve.
 However, the isolation provided is worse than that of the BlackShark V2.
 Similarly, the headset is heavier and the wireframe hinges feel loose in comparison.
 Unfortunately, USB-C charging isn’t supported.

 The Razer BlackShark V2 is an excellent gaming headset.
-However, Razer’s Kraken line also offers great features for the price.
-For example, the Razer Kraken V3 has a more bassy sound profile and clearer microphone quality.
+However, Razer’s Kraken line also offers great features at a cheap price.
+For example, the Razer Kraken V3 has a more bassy sound profile and superior microphone quality.
 However, the lack of a 3.5mm jack input limits this headset to PC and PlayStation devices.

 Yes, the Razer Kraken V3 Pro has 7.1 surround sound.
 However, this feature is only available via the Synapse 3 app for Windows 10 64-bit and above.